takari/team-documentation/en/03-installation/01-chapter3.markdown

 Installing the TEAM distribution is easy, and if you are familiar with installing Maven you'll notice the similarities.
-Once you have downloaded the archive extract it with a command line tool like 'tar' or 'unzip' or one of the many available applications for your operating system.
+Once you have downloaded the archive extract it with a command line tool like 'tar' or one of the many available archive management applications for your operating system.

-    unzip takari-team-maven-0.9.0.zip
     tar xvzf takari-team-maven-0.9.0.tar.gz

 Successful extraction will create a directory with the same name as the archive